maxnorth/nv/README.md

 ## Resolvers in depth

 Each resolver has a name and a command to run to resolve URLs.
 Commands are called once per URL, and the output of the command is used as the value.
-URLs are matched to resolvers by the host portion of the URL (see table below if URL portion clarity is needed).
+URLs are matched to resolvers by the portion of the URL schema after `nv+`.

 ```yaml
 resolvers: